DSpace/RestContract/qaevents.md

 * 200 OK - if the operation succeed
 * 400 Bad Request - if the topic parameter is missing or invalid

-Provide paginated list of the nb events available.
+Provide paginated list of the qa events available.

 ## PATCH
 ### To record a decision
-PATCH /api/integration/nbevents/<:nbevent-id>
+PATCH /api/integration/qaevents/<:qaevent-id>

-This method allow users to Accept, Reject or Discard a nb event.
+This method allow users to Accept, Reject or Discard a qa event.
 The PATCH body must follow the JSON PATCH specification

 ```json
 [